Ohio LLC 2026

 $99 state filing fee .
 5-year cost of ownership: $99.

-By Aissam Baidi · Reviewed against www.ohiosos.gov · Verified 2026-04-25
+By Aissam Baidi · Reviewed against www.ohiosos.gov · Verified 2026-04-28

 How much does a Ohio LLC cost in 2026?
 A Ohio LLC costs $99 in year one ($99 filing fee for the Form 533A (Articles of Organization)).
 Ongoing cost is $0/year (no annual report).
 Five-year total: $99.
 Standard processing takes about 5 business days; expedite for $100 extra.
-Sourced from www.ohiosos.gov, verified 2026-04-25.
+At $99, Ohio runs $56 below the US median of $155 for year-one LLC costs, making it one of the cheaper states to form in.
+This makes Ohio attractive for solo founders, e-commerce sellers, and home-based businesses on a tight startup budget.
+Sourced from www.ohiosos.gov, verified 2026-04-28.

 Filing fee $99 Form 533A (Articles of Organization)